Communication-Efficient Local Decentralized SGD Methods: Discussion

-which is an increasing function of $I_2$.
-On the other hand, a large $I_2$ fastens convergence (since all bounds in Theorem~\ref{thm:scheme1} are decreasing in $I_2$).
-Therefore, the introduction of $I_2$ allows more flexibility to balance the trade-off between communication and convergence.
-From experiments, large $I_2$ often has higher communication efficiency.
-Besides, similar to Local SGD which has $O(T^{\frac{3}{4}} n^{\frac{3}{4}})$ communication complexity in centralized settings~\cite{yu2019parallel}, LD-SGD with $\IM_T^1$ also achieves that level.
+which is an increasing function of $I_2$ (which follows since $(1-\rho^{I_2})/I_2$ decreases in $I_2$ and $T^{\frac{1}{4}} n^{-\frac{3}{4}} > \frac{\rho}{1-\rho}$ for large enough $T$).
+Hence, large $I_2$ increase communication cost.
+On the other hand, a large $I_2$ fastens convergence (since all bounds for $A_T, B_T, C_T$ in Theorem~\ref{thm:scheme1} are decreasing in $I_2$).
+Therefore, $I_2$ helps trade-off convergence and communication (with a fixed $I_1$).
+In experiments, larger $I_2$ often results a smaller training loss, a higher test accuracy and a higher communication cost.
+The introduction of $I_2$ allows more flexibility to balance the trade-off between communication and convergence.

 For LD-SGD with $\IM_T^2$, it has much faster convergence rate since from Theorem~\ref{thm:scheme2}, the bounds of $A_T$ and $B_T$ are much smaller than those of $\IM_T^1$.
-However, it needs $MI_2J + (T-\max(\JM_J))$ communications per $T$ total steps, which is more than that of $\IM_T^1$.
-To balance the trade-off, we can choose a reasonable $I_2$.
-From experiments in Section~\ref{sec:exp}, $\IM_T^2$ empirically performs better than the vanilla PD-SGD.
+However, it needs $MI_2J + (T-\max(\JM_J))$ communications per $T$ total steps, which is more than that of $\IM_T^1$ but less than that of D-SGD.
+Therefore, $\IM_T^2$ can be viewed as an intermediate state between $\IM_T^1$ and D-SGD.
+When $I_1$ gradually vanishes, we expect that the residual error will be reduced and better performance will follows, even though larger $|\IM_T^2|$ may increase a little bit communication cost.
+From experiments in Section~\ref{sec:exp}, $\IM_T^2$ empirically has less training loss and obtains higher test accuracy than the non-decayed LD-SGD.

-\paragraph{Effect of connectivity $\rho$.} The connectivity is measured by $\rho$, the second largest absolute eigenvalue of $\W$.
-The network connectivity $\rho$ has impact on the convergence rate via $\rho_{s, t-1}$.
-Each update scheme corresponds to one way that $\rho_{s, t-1}$ depends on $\rho$.